unturned-info/unturned-3-knowledgebase/docs/Server Hosting/ServerHosting.md

         ./ServerHelper.sh +LanServer/MyServer
         ```

+    !!! note
-    !!! note: In this example MyServer is used as the ServerID for savedata and configuration purposes._
+        In this example MyServer is used as the ServerID for savedata and configuration purposes.

 3. Cleanly shutdown the server once it finishes loading: